KRR-Oxford/DeepOnto/README.md

   A package for ontology engineering with deep learning.
 </p>

+## About

-DeepOnto aims to provide implemented deep learning models for various ontology engineering purposes.
+DeepOnto aims to provide implemented deep learning models and an evaluation platform for various ontology engineering purposes.

 ## Essential Dependencies